jeff-nelson-78954/advanced-angular-bootstrap-components/projects/search-input/README.md

 ```

 ## Input
 - [config] -> Used to set multiple settings for the component.
+Pass in config object with the values you want to change.
 ```shell
 @Input() config = {
     placeholderText: 'Search...',